helenascholl/Joke-of-the-Week-Discord-Bot/README.md

 ### Get your invite link

-To create an invite link for your bot, replace `[CLIENT ID]` in the link above with the Client ID of your Discord Application and `[PERMISSIONS]` with the generated integer.
+To create an invite link for your bot, replace `933319312402436206` in the link above with the Client ID of your Discord Application and `[PERMISSIONS]` with the generated integer.

 ### Start the Bot